bijaya143/melodica-ai-model/readme.md

 ## 📊 Dataset

 - The dataset used for training and recommendations is sourced from **Kaggle’s Spotify dataset**.
-- It includes features such as **loudness, valence, speechiness, danceability, acousticness, and more**.
+- It includes features such as **loudness, valence, speechiness, key, acousticness, and more**.

 _🎵 Find the perfect music for your mood!_ 🎶